 The Compounds and Mixtures lesson plan includes three worksheets: an activity worksheet, a practice worksheet, and a homework assignment.
 Each one helps reinforce what students learned and helps them demonstrate their knowledge in different ways.
 Refer to the classroom procedure guide to determine when to hand out the worksheets to the class.

 SKETCHES ACTIVITY WORKSHEET

-The activity worksheets display 10 boxes, each pair of boxes (five pairs total) compares a compound and a mixture.
-Students must sketch a picture that represents each of five pairs.
-They must ensure their sketches clearly distinguish the differences between each pair.
-In addition, they can use labels where they need to.
+The activity worksheets display 10 boxes, and each pair of boxes (five pairs total) compares a compound and a mixture.
+Students must sketch a picture that represents each of the five pairs.
+They must ensure that the sketches clearly show the differences between each pair, using labels as needed.
 At the bottom of the third worksheet page, students will decide whether each of 20 terms represent an element (E), a compound (C), or a mixture (M).

 MATCH THE DEFINITION PRACTICE WORKSHEET